akamming/domoticz-watermeter/README.md

 is only tested on  a raspberry pi 3b+

 ## Installation
+- install the dependency by giving the command "sudo apt-get install python3-rpi.gpio"
 - go to you plugins directory
 - give the command "git clone https://github.com/akamming/domoticz-watermeter.git"
 - restart domoticz